 So, I’ve written a book.
 It carries the same title as this blog.
 It’s about intelligence, consciousness, and Compassion (with capital).
 Only on the background of these can one talk about the future of real A.I. (and us).

-First things first: the book is available through many internet outlets.
-Please buy and give an extremely favorable comment 😊.
+First things first: ‘The Journey Towards Compassionate A.I.’ is available through many internet outlets, such as Amazon.
+Please buy and give a favorable comment 😊.

 starts on two strands, coming together in consciousness.
 In this blog, I’m going to go through this at full speed, so please hold on!